 The Symphony Orchestra of India (SOI), based at the National Centre for the Performing Arts (NCPA), Mumbai, is India’s first and only professional orchestra.
 It was founded in 2006 by NCPA Chairman Khushroo N. Suntook and internationally-renowned violin virtuoso Marat Bisengaliev, who serves as the Orchestra’s Music Director.
 Zane Dalal was appointed Associate Music Director of the SOI in September 2014, following serving seven years as Resident Conductor.

-The Orchestra has performed around the country and internationally.
-Tours have seen the SOI perform in the Hall of Columns, Moscow, and the Royal Opera House, Muscat; and the Emirates Palace Auditorium, Abu Dhabi and in January 2016, presented three concerts in Switzerland—at the Tonhalle, Zurich; Victoria Hall, Geneva; and the Tonhalle, St. Gallen—on invitation from the Migros Kulturprozent Classics series.
+International tours have seen the SOI perform in the Hall of Columns, Moscow; the Royal Opera House, Muscat; and the Emirates Palace Auditorium, Abu Dhabi.
+In January 2016, the SOI presented three sold-out concerts in Switzerland—at the Tonhalle, Zurich; Victoria Hall, Geneva; and the Tonhalle, St. Gallen—on invitation from the Migros Kulturprozent Classics series.
 Le Temps

 hailed “the commitment, the enthusiasm, and the discipline of this ensemble, which played with ferocious energy and appetite.”
 In February 2019, the SOI embarked on a six-concert tour to the United Kingdom, performing to delighted audiences in prestigious venues in London, Birmingham, Cardiff, Guildford, and Edinburgh, and garnering rave reviews.
 In November 2023, the SOI will return to the UK to perform nine concerts across eight cities.

 Apart from the mainstays of the symphonic repertoire, the NCPA and SOI have also presented large-scale productions, including fully-staged opera productions of Tosca, Cavalleria rusitcana/Pagliacci,